blue42u/vivacious/include/readme.md

 dependancy, or the need for an include, it should not be removed (rationale 2).

-Updates to an implementation can be done in two ways.
-One way is a new implementation is added, and the older one can be depreciated, which requires a minor version increment for vV.
-The other way is to change the signature of the implementation, which requires a major version increment.
-Which is chosen will most likely be based on other developments.
+There might be cases where a new implementation for an API is added.
+As required by Semver, these should incur minor version updates for vV.
+There should be little reason to remove an implementation, but should the need arise, the operation will require a major version update.

 ### Rationale